 - 5.1 It is important that firms have robust controls in place to ensure they comply with local and international sanctions.
-In order to help achieve this firms must have appropriate monitoring and screening tools to identify whether any of their customers (existing or prospective) are sanctioned individuals or organisations, and also to make sure funds paid / received are not made to / from sanctioned individuals or organisations. - 5.2 At the end of 2019, all 16 Financial Advisory Firms confirmed that they screen for sanctions at the commencement of a business relationship, an improvement from 2018 (14 of 15).
-Further, 14 confirmed that they screen their customer records on a periodic basis to determine if a customer has become subject to sanctions; this was the same profile as reported in 2018 (13 of 15).
+In order to help achieve this firms must have appropriate monitoring and screening tools to identify whether any of their customers (existing or prospective) are sanctioned individuals or organisations, and also to make sure funds paid / received are not made to / from sanctioned individuals or organisations. - 5.2 At the end of 2021, 16 of the 17 Financial Advisory Firms confirmed that they screen for sanctions at the commencement of a business relationship, and also confirmed that they screen their customer records on a periodic basis to determine if a customer has become subject to sanctions.

 For the latter, the frequency of screening varied but was predominantly either annually, half yearly or ad-hoc rather than through automated daily monitoring; this takes into account the more local features of the customer book.
+This was broadly the same position as reported in previous years.
+One firm stated it only screened on an ad-hoc basis only, rather than at the start of the relationship.

 - 5.3 There is always potential that firms hold the funds of sanctioned individuals or organisations, mainly because such individuals / organisations will not have been subject to sanctions when they were originally accepted as a customer.
 In such cases, firms may be required to block or freeze assets for financial sanctions purposes.
-As at the end of 2019 there were no accounts blocked or frozen for financial sanctions purposes (2018: zero), with an aggregate value of £0 million (2018: £zero).
-This is not unexpected due to the nature of the services provided by Financial Advisory Firms. - The law requires firms to identify and report any suspected breach of sanctions to the Financial Intelligence Unit.
+As at the end of 2021 there were no accounts blocked or frozen for financial sanctions purposes (2020: zero), with an aggregate value of £0 million (2020: zero).
+This is not unexpected due to the nature of the services provided by Financial Advisory Firms. - 5.4 The law requires firms to identify and report any suspected breach of sanctions10 to the Financial Intelligence Unit.
 In practice, these reports will be made by a firm's MLRO or Deputy MLRO using Themis (with processes in place internally for employees to report to the MLRO / Deputy MLRO).
-In the year ended 31 December 2019, no disclosures were made for suspected breaches of sanctions (2018: zero).
+In the year ended 31 December 2021, no disclosures were made for suspected breaches of sanctions (2020: zero).

-&lt;sup>10 With reference to the "Sanctions List", which means the list of persons who are currently subject to international sanctions which apply in the Isle of Man: this list is maintained by the Customs and Excise Division of the Treasury of the Isle of Man.
+10 With reference to the "Sanctions List", which means the list of persons who are currently subject to international sanctions which apply in the Isle of Man: this list is maintained by the Customs and Excise Division of the Treasury of the Isle of Man.